rhythm0708/sling-fighter/ProjectDocument.md

 ## Game Logic (Backend)

-For my sub-role, I also worked on game logic (more towards the backend side).
+For my sub-role, I worked on backend game logic which encompassed data, randomization, scoring, and HUD logic.
+Admittedly the differences between frontend and backend game logic grew murky as the project progressed.
+Below are some of the main things that I worked on that fit broadly in the Game Logic (Backend) role:

-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+# HUD Logic

+I did a majority of the HUD UI for our game.
+This includes

+- HUD LogicHealth Bar
+-

+# Miscellaneous / Ambiguous

+- Damage Engine
+- Combos and Multipliers
+- Alpha Build: (old) Score + Multiplier System, Lives System
+- Beta Build: Timer Incrementation

 ## Press Kit and Trailer